Nate Lowe Preview, Player Props: Rangers vs. Angels

 Angels Pitching Rankings

-- The 9.1 strikeouts per nine innings compiled by the Angels pitching staff ranks seventh in the league.
+- The Angels pitching staff is seventh in MLB with a collective 9.1 strikeouts per nine innings.

-- The Angels have a 4.77 team ERA that ranks 24th across all MLB pitching staffs.
+- The Angels have a 4.74 team ERA that ranks 24th among all MLB pitching staffs.

-- Angels pitchers combine to give up 202 total home runs at a rate of 1.3 per game (to rank 24th in baseball).
+- Angels pitchers combine to rank 24th in baseball in home runs surrendered (203 total, 1.3 per game).

-- In his last time out on Wednesday, the lefty threw four innings against the Tampa Bay Rays, giving up no earned runs while surrendering three hits.
+- In his most recent appearance on Thursday, the righty went five innings against the Tampa Bay Rays, giving up two earned runs while surrendering three hits.

+- The 27-year-old has put up a 4.39 ERA and 10 strikeouts per nine innings in 23 games this season, while allowing a batting average of .247 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.